simonhoyos/rust-learning/notes.md

 - access values using dot notation.
 - Values to the left of . are automatically dereferenced.
+- Structs can implement functionality for that type.

 ```rust
 struct  S { x: f32, y: f32 };